Subbath Cluster Dynamical Mean-Field Theory: Results

-In Fig.~\ref{fig: 2x2-8b-1sb_VS_2x2-2b-4sb} we show results for the 2D Hubbard model based on a four-site, square cluster.
+In Fig.~\ref{fig: 2x2-2b-4sb-half-filled} we show results for the 2D Hubbard model based on a 4-site square cluster.
 The main spectral features of the dashed curve from standard CDMFT are still well reproduced by SB-CDMFT (solid curve), although the Mott gap is slightly overestimated.
-This is consistent with the low KS number.
-The expected particle-hole symmetry from the four-site plaquette with nearest-neighbor hopping terms is also evident in both CDMFT and SB-CDMFT.
+This is consistent with the low 1-WD distance.
+The expected particle-hole symmetry from the 4-site plaquette with nearest-neighbor hopping terms is also evident in both CDMFT and SB-CDMFT.

+The converged hybridization functions $\mathbf{\bar{\Gamma}}$ and $\mathbf{\Tilde{\Gamma}}$ are compared with the hybridization from a state of the art implementation~\cite{lazyskiplist,semon-ergodicity,PhysRevB.95.235109} of the continuous-time quantum Monte Carlo method (CT-HYB) impurity solver~\cite{RMP_CTQMC} at $\beta=100$.
+Since CT-HYB represents an infinite bath, we expect to obtain a better agreement as we increase the total number of baths.
+As discussed in the next section, additional baths improve the fit and the agreement with CT-HYB significantly; this is illustrated in Figs.~\ref{fig: 2x2-4b-4sb-half-filled}, ~\ref{fig: 2x2-8b-4sb-half-filled} and~\ref{fig: CT-HYB-mu=2}.